 - Hearing Loss Percentage Formula

-- Hearing Loss Percentage Calculator
+- Hearing Loss Percentage Calculation

 The Government of India has been constantly providing funds for the rehabilitation of the Hearing Handicapped.
 The popular ADIP Scheme (Assistance for the Disabled Persons) under the Ministry of Social Justice and Empowerment provides Hearing Aids and Cochlear Implants at a subsidised rate or free of cost to children and adults from the low-income category.
-All the State Governments have Assistance Schemes which are available at all levels including the District and village level.
+All the State Governments have Disability Schemes which are available at all levels including the District and village level.

 Why Do We Need A Disability Certificate?